-Lauren King Donohue, Catering Director
+Lauren King Donohue, Sales Manager

-Sometimes a career path is determined early in life, as it was for On Location’s Catering Director Lauren King Donohue, who worked her first catering job while still in high school.
+Sometimes a career path is determined early in life, as it was for On Location’s Lauren King Donohue, who worked her first catering job while still in high school.
 That early taste of events and excitement set the stage for a lifetime of adventure in the hospitality industry.

-After working in restaurants, bars and catering companies for more than a decade, it’s fitting that she met her husband, 1618 Seafood Grille’s Sous Chef Adam Donohue, at the 1618 Midtown, which eventually became the location of their wedding reception.
+After working in restaurants, bars and catering companies for more than a decade, it’s fitting that she met her husband, 1618 Seafood Grille’s Sous Chef Adam Donohue, at 1618 Midtown, which eventually became the location of their wedding reception.

 Lauren loves to bake and entertain in her off hours, and always keeps a bottle of Champagne in the fridge.
 It’s the kind of habit you want in someone charged with making great events.
 Says Lauren, “Every single day has the opportunity to be amazing if you have the right bubbles.”

 If Lindsey Grace, beverage manager at 1618 OnLocation, could be any flavor, she would identify as limes—zesty alone, yet blends seamlessly into flavorful combinations.
 Much like the versatile lime, Lindsey has a variety of skills and applications – including graphic design, apparel construction, interior architecture, supply chain management.
 And, of course, providing exceptional catering and culinary experiences.

 This Jill-of-all-trades has thrived at 1618 since 2017, carrying her love of fresh ingredients into her beverage production and daily operations.
 Lindsey adores the ease and authenticity of working with local vendors, from planners and florists to breweries and farms.